postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-pricing_monitors.md

 warning: false
 ---

-Usage of Postman Monitors is billed on a per-request basis.
+Postman Monitors are billed on a per-request basis.
 A request is any HTTP request needed to run your collection.

 If your collection has 5 requests, but you've used `postman.setNextRequest()` to skip some requests, or run requests multiple times, you'll be billed according to the number of requests actually made, not the number of requests in your collection.

-Any requests needed for the auth helpers (Digest Auth, OAuth, etc.) will also be included in your usage count.
+Any requests needed for the auth helpers (Digest Auth, OAuth, and so on.) will be included in your count.

 Each Postman user gets 1,000 monitoring calls for free per month.
 Each Postman Pro or Enterprise team gets 10,000 free requests per month.
 The first month starts the day you send your first monitoring request, or when you set up a monthly block for your team.